Kiran7007/Interview-Preparation/docs/android.md

 - [Learn more](https://www.netguru.com/codestories/3-ways-how-to-implement-certificate-pinning-on-android)
 - [Learn more](https://www.raywenderlich.com/10056112-securing-network-data-tutorial-for-android)
 - [Learn more](https://appmattus.medium.com/android-security-ssl-pinning-1db8acb6621e)
 ---
 - [Learn more](https://appmattus.medium.com/android-security-ssl-pinning-1db8acb6621e)

 Interview Answer:
 > [Learn more](https://medium.com/@anuj.rai2489/ssl-pinning-254fa8ca2109) [Learn more](https://dzone.com/articles/encryption-and-signing) [Learn more](https://www.netguru.com/codestories/3-ways-how-to-implement-certificate-pinning-on-android) [Learn…
 ---
 ## How do you know if the device is rooted?

-We can check if superUser apk is installed in the device or if it contains su file or xbin folder. </br>
+We can check if superUser apk is installed in the device or if it contains su file or xbin folder. <br>
   Alternatively you can use [RootBeer](https://github.com/scottyab/rootbeer) library available in GitHub.
 For code part, click [Here](https://stackoverflow.com/a/35628977/3424919).